bettersg/heart2heart/telegrambot/README.md

    poetry install  # will create a new environment using your updated configuration
    ```

+   Once you have done so, enter the telegram bot folder and type

+   > code .

 2. Issues with Poetry

    After removing dependencies and reinstalling, Poetry has some issues with the reinstallation.
 More at [https://stackoverflow.com/questions/69326748/poetry-install-command-fails-whl-files-are-not-found](https://stackoverflow.com/questions/69326748/poetry-install-command-fails-whl-files-are-not-found)